The 1920s: Rumours

 For the first time the UK trans community gets its own programme.

-In Open Door, the male to female trans community is given full editorial control over the issues that affect them, and there is a sense of celebration in this all-trans presented programme.
+In Open Door, members of the trans community are given full editorial control over the issues that affect them, and there is a sense of celebration in this all-trans presented programme.

-The first lesbian kiss on TV is not the famous Brookside (Channel 4) kiss of 1994.
-It is in ‘Girl’, a 35 minute drama set in the army, by James Robson.
+The BBC TV drama ‘Girl’, is a 35 minute drama set in the army, by James Robson.

 Jackie (Alison Steadman) is leaving the army and encounters Corporal Harvey (Myra Frances), her ex-lover.